 In this work, we first show that \method\ can produce meaningful concepts and accurate labels, which lead to CMs with simple prediction models to achieve surprisingly good performance for molecular science problems.
-Then we perform a systematic study via experiments on MoleculeNet~\cite{wu2018moleculenet} and High-Throughput Experimentation (HTE)~\cite{bhpaper, suzuki} datasets to show the strengths and weaknesses of \method and answer five research questions.
+Then we perform a systematic study of \method\ on MoleculeNet~\cite{wu2018moleculenet} and High-Throughput Experimentation (HTE)~\cite{bhpaper, suzuki} datasets to answer five research questions.
 In summary, our contribution includes: \begin{enumerate}[nosep, wide=0pt, leftmargin=*, after=\strut, label=\textbullet] \item \textbf{Automated framework:} We propose \method, which leverages LLMs for automated concept generation and labeling, eliminating the need for human domain knowledge and labor-intensive data collection, thereby streamlining the development of CMs.

 \item \textbf{Accuracy and explainability:} \method\ produces meaningful molecular concepts that, when combined with simple prediction models for CMs, can achieve superior or comparable accuracy to powerful black-box models while providing greater explainability.